bimlendu/sensu-cachethq/README.md

 }
 ```

-The handler needs `cachethq` key/values as mentioned above to correlate check with CachetHQ component.
+The handler needs `cachethq` key/values as mentioned above to correlate checks with CachetHQ component.

 The handler will create incident based on the words present in the check output.